arecarn/pelican-website/content/pages/about.md

 Title: About
 Status: published

-This is the website of Ryan Carney and some of the nerd junk that he is into.

-## Interests
+Hi I'm, Ryan Carney I'm into a bunch of stuff.

+#### Programming
+* Vim
+* Zsh
+* Python
-* Biking
+* C

+#### Fitness
+I was a swimmer for over 10 years, then dabbled in power lifting, Olympic lifting and strongman.
+Now I stick with mostly riding my bike around town and doing body weight exercises

+#### Other
-* Financial Freedom
+* Financial Independence
-* Fitness
-* Food
+* Food (eating and cooking in that order)
 * Organization
 * Productivity
-* Programming
-* Swimming